-The 2019 In Vitro Biology Meeting will be held from June 8 -12, 2019 in Tampa, Florida at the Tampa Marriott Waterside Hotel & Marina.
+The 2019 In Vitro Biology Meeting will be held from June 8 -12, 2019 in Tampa, Florida at the Tampa Marriott Water Street.
 This international meeting program will focus on current trends and cutting edge topics in plant and animal biotechnology and genomic editing.
 This intimate meeting provides participants with a unique opportunity for both education and networking.
 Scientists, sponsors, and exhibitors interested in participating in the 2019 Meeting are asked to contact the 2019 Program Chair, Fredy Altpeter, or the specific Section Program Chairs: Mae Ciancio, Animal Sciences Program Chair, or Pierluigi Barone, Plant Program Chair.

 With its perfect mix of historic architecture and modern landmarks, Cuban and Spanish culture-infused flavor, vibrant business districts and beautiful waterways, Tampa is a wonderful place to work, play and unwind.
 The hip, urban heart of Florida’s Gulf coast beats in Tampa Bay, the location of the 2019 Meeting.
 Discover blue skies and sunshine, a sparkling waterfront, world-class chefs, family fun, and a century of Cuban culture – all in Florida’s most diverse travel destination.
 Tampa opens a world of adventure!
 Whether you have a few hours or an entire day to explore, there are plenty of wild-to-mild Tampa attractions awaiting you.
 Explore Theme Parks like Busch Gardens Tampa Bay®, The Florida Aquarium, Tampa’s Lowry Park Zoo, the Tampa Museum of Art, Glazer Children’s Museum, and the Botanical Gardens.
 Plan on bringing the family to enjoy everything there is to offer!